bitethebullett/bitethebullett/README.md

 c+h is fine unless im with a friend . im offtab or semi afk a lot so whisper me if im not replying . i like messing with colors and often use filters to edit my ponies so my style might vary a lot . dont copy me

-i have some ponies for fandoms that im kinda scared interacting with / wouldnt really count myself as being in (mha, rblx, mcyt, hoyoverse) so please iwc if youre in those fandoms

 i block and hide people freely but itll only be temporary unless your REALLY weird

-proshippers dni please (im not an "anti" or whatever btw i think dark topics in fiction are fine the issue is romanticizing it)

 </div>